-Introduction: Microsoft Client Hyper-V is a flexible, robust, and high performance client virtualization technology that enables IT pros and developers to run multiple operating system instances simultaneously on their Windows 8 computer.
-This lowers costs by consolidating hardware and improving efficiency through VM (Virtual Machine) compatibility with server Hyper-V. Well, Hyper-V is not only dedicated to programmers and developers – all end-users of Windows 8 can also benefit.
+Introduction: Microsoft Client Hyper-V is a flexible, robust, and high-performance client virtualization technology that enables IT pros and developers to run multiple operating system instances simultaneously on their Windows 8 computer.
+This lowers costs by consolidating hardware and improving efficiency through VM (Virtual Machine) compatibility with server Hyper-V. Well, Hyper-V is not only dedicated to programmers and developers – but all end-users of Windows 8 can also benefit.

 Installing virtualized operating systems on one PC was almost not possible on earlier client versions of Windows.
-Developers had to put an extra investment on setting up network infrastructure by placing an extra machine with operating system loaded and then connect it with LAN or Wi-Fi.
+Developers had to put an extra investment in setting up network infrastructure by placing an extra machine with the operating system loaded and then connect it with LAN or Wi-Fi.
 All this is not required to be done in Hyper-V. You can create a virtualized operating system and a virtual network using switches thus making application interact with a computer that is inside your very own computer, simple as that.

 How does it work?

 Hyper-V requires a 64-bit system that has Second Level Address Translation (SLAT).
 SLAT is a feature present in the current generation of 64-bit processors by Intel & AMD.
 You’ll also need a 64-bit version of Windows 8, and at least 4GB of RAM.
-Hyper-V does support creation of both 32-bit and 64-bit operating systems in the Virtual Machines.
+Hyper-V does support the creation of both 32-bit and 64-bit operating systems in the Virtual Machines.

 - First of all, you need to install Hyper-V from the Windows feature console on Windows 8.
 Just tick mark the Hyper-V check box and press enter.
 Windows now reboot and Hyper-V gets installed on your PC.

 - Second, you need to create a Virtual network.
 As usual, Network is created using switches, so create a switch using switch manager on the right-hand side of the Hyper-V manager.